 Assets held for sale are reported at the lower of the carrying amount or fair value less costs to sell.
 Depreciation expense is not recognized on assets held for sale.
 On March 30, 2018, the Company signed a letter of intent to sell the building that is used as the headquarters for the Company's toggled subsidiary.
-A purchase agreement has been executed including provisions governing the lease back of a part of the facility primarily for continued use as a distribution center for toggled's operational needs.
-As of June 30, 2018, the building and related assets of \$2.1 million were recorded in prepaid expenses and other current assets.
-See Note 17 - Subsequent events for information regarding the sale of the building in August 2018.
+A purchase agreement is presently under negotiation.
+As of March 31, 2018, the building and related assets of \$2.1 million were recorded in prepaid expenses and other current assets.